 - You may prepare anything from 16 bars to an entire song.
 The director/musical director will let you know when to stop singing if you have prepared a longer selection.

-- You will be provided with an aside when you check in.
+- You will be provided with a side when you check in.